naveenshukla1817/S1mple/README.md

 Knowledge & Notes
 Teams

-The goal is simple:
+The idea is simple:

-See what matters.
+Know the work.
 Do the work.
 Keep the result.

 Proof

-Proof is the record of the work.
+Proof is the record of your work.

-A photo, screenshot, finished design or any useful evidence can stay attached to the task instead of disappearing into your camera roll, downloads or old messages.
+Attach a photo, screenshot, design, document, or any useful evidence directly to a task.

+Your work stays with the task instead of getting lost across your camera roll, downloads, or old messages.

-A checkbox says you finished.
-A proof shows that you did.
+A checkbox says it is done.
+Proof shows the work.

 Teams

-Newla Teams brings the same proof-based workflow to shared work.
+Newla Teams brings this same workflow to shared work.

 Create Team
     ↓
 Invite / Join
     ↓
 Assign
     ↓
-Start
+Work
     ↓
 Proof
     ↓
 Review
     ↓
 Approve / Changes

-One user becomes the Head, while other Newla users join as Members.
+One person becomes the Head.
+Others join as Members.

-Teams include task assignment, proof submission, review, activity history, notifications, invite controls and team management.
+Heads can assign work, track progress, review proofs, manage members, control invites, and manage the team from one place.

+There is no separate team chat.

-No team chat.
-Communication stays inside tasks, proofs and reviews.
+Keep communication where the work happens — inside tasks, proofs, and reviews.

 Local-first

-Newla keeps important workspace data locally so the app can remain responsive while authenticated data syncs with Supabase.
+Newla keeps important workspace data locally so the app stays fast and responsive while authenticated data syncs with Supabase.

+You
+ ↓
+Newla
+ ↓
+Local Workspace
+ ↓
-You → Newla → Local Workspace → Cloud Sync
+Cloud Sync

-Temporary network issues should not make your work feel lost.
+A temporary network problem should not interrupt your workflow.

 Security